 What causes vitamin K deficiency bleeding in a newborn?

 Babies are normally born with low levels of vitamin K. Vitamin K is needed for blood to clot.
 Not having enough vitamin K is the main cause of vitamin deficiency bleeding.
-If your baby’s blood doesn’t clot, he or she may have severe bleeding or a hemorrhage.
+If your baby’s blood doesn’t clot, they may have severe bleeding or a hemorrhage.
 This can be life-threatening.
-The cause of vitamin K deficiency depends on the 3 types of VKDB: early, classical, late:
+The cause of vitamin K deficiency depends on the 3 types of VKDB:

-- Early VKDB can occur right after birth or up to 24 hours of age.
+- Early VKDB.
+This can occur right after birth or up to 24 hours of age.
 It's caused by certain medicines the mother took during pregnancy

-- Classical VKDB occurs from 1 to 7 days after birth.
+- Classical VKDB.
+This occurs from 1 to 7 days after birth.
 It's caused by low levels of vitamin K found in newborns.

-- Late VKDB most often occurs up to 3 months after birth.
+- Late VKDB.
+This most often occurs up to 3 months after birth.
 But it can occur up to 6 months after birth.
 It can occur in a baby who did not get a vitamin K shot at birth and who was breastfed only.

 Which newborns are at risk for vitamin K deficiency bleeding?